University of West Florida Leave

 - Prepare leave reports in advance and arrange for them to be submitted when due for the affected pay periods.

-- Exempt University Work Force and Faculty employees are required to submit a copy of their leave report each pay period to the Payroll and Human Resources Office if the employee is taking unpaid leave.
+- Exempt University Work Force and Faculty employees are required to submit an email of total hours paid/unpaid each pay period to the Payroll and Human Resources Office if the employee is taking unpaid leave.

 Extensions of Leave

-- Extensions of leave may be granted by reinitiating the process beginning with sending a request for an extension to the Associate Director of Human Resources.
+- Extensions of leave may be granted by reinitiating the process beginning with sending a request for an extension to the Assistant Director of Human Resources, Tony Lindberg.

 Additional FMLA Materials